mganzert/library-management/README.md

 Return a Book (PUT): http://localhost:8080/books/{isbn}/return

-Technologies Used
+<b>Technologies Used</b>

-Java 17
+- Java 17

-Spring Boot 3.3.5
+- Spring Boot 3.3.5

-H2 In-Memory Database (for data storage during runtime)
+- H2 In-Memory Database (for data storage during runtime)

-Assumptions and Limitations
+<b>Assumptions and Limitations</b>

-The ISBN is assumed to be unique for each book.
+- The ISBN is assumed to be unique for each book.

-No persistent storage is implemented, meaning that data is lost every time the application stops.
+- No persistent storage is implemented, meaning that data is lost every time the application stops.

-The application uses an in-memory H2 database for simplicity and testing purposes.
+- The application uses an in-memory H2 database for simplicity and testing purposes.

-Future Improvements
+<b>Future Improvements</b>

-Implement user authentication to control who can borrow or return books.
+- Implement user authentication to control who can borrow or return books.

-Add persistent storage to keep the data intact even after restarting the application.
+- Add persistent storage to keep the data intact even after restarting the application.

-Add more advanced search options and pagination for listing books.
+- Add more advanced search options and pagination for listing books.